Ever thought about learning how to start a landscaping business?

 Ultimately, your business plan can help prevent you from straying too far from the path to success.
 That way, you won’t end up in a position where you realize - too late - that your landscape business isn’t doing so well.

 If you’ve already done your research, you know that there’s a pretty good demand for your landscape services (and if you haven’t, go back to the beginning of this article right now!).
 What you need to do now is reach out to those potential customers…

 Without wading your way through tons of competition.

 For this reason, forget advertising your services on sites like Craigslist and Facebook.
-Every other landscaper you’re competing with is on these sites - and that means you’ll be fighting more established businesses for their scraps.
+Every other landscaper and lawn care business you’re competing with is on these sites - and that means you’ll be fighting more established businesses for their scraps.
 Check out this article on the key techniques you need to start building up your client list!

 One of the biggest mistakes that landscapers make is that they charge an arbitrary project rate and wait to see if it works for them.
 The problem here is that if you end up choosing the wrong hourly rate, you could end up losing money - and fast.

 Instead, you need to lay the groundwork for determining your best hourly rate - and that involves figuring out how long it takes you to perform various tasks and services.
 While each landscaper is different, start by figuring out how long it would take you to complete the most common landscaper tasks, like mowing a lawn, mulching, yard clean-up, tree trimming, and more.